volta-cli/rfcs/text/0000-informational-commands.md

         tool <tool name>@<tool version> [node@<version>] [<yarn|npm>@<version>] [(default|<project path>)]
         ```

-Having these two modes should make it easy to add a JSON mode later (`--print=json`) if that proves desirable.
+This RFC does not propose, but allows for the possibility of, a JSON mode (`--print=json`) or similar at a later time if that proves desirable.

 ## CLI Command Variants